Start Printed Page 39002

 In response, on July 18, 2012, the Board adopted Amendment 2 establishing NOX emission rates for the new units.
 On February 13, 2013, KY DAQ, on behalf of LMAPCD, submitted a SIP revision for EPA to approve the LG & E Cane Run Generating Station NOX RACT Plan Amendment 2 into the Kentucky SIP.
 The LG & E Cane Run Generating Station NOX RACT Plan Amendment 2 includes two parts: Part 1, the existing NOX RACT Plan for the coal-fired units, which will remain in effect until those units are retired; and Part 2, the plan that will become effective upon the start of operation of the NGCC facility and the shut-down of the coal-fired units.

-EPA is taking final action to approve the February 13, 2013, Kentucky SIP revision which adds LG & E Cane Run Generating Station NOX RACT Plan Amendment 2 to the federally-approved Kentucky SIP.
-This SIP revision includes emission requirements for the changeover from coal-fired units to natural gas-fired combined cycle EGUs and associated equipment.
+EPA is proposing to approve the February 13, 2013, Kentucky SIP revision which adds LG & E Cane Run Generating Station NOX RACT Plan Amendment 2 to the federally-approved Kentucky SIP.
+This SIP includes emission requirements for the changeover from coal-fired units to natural gas-fired combined cycle EGUs and associated equipment.

 - Is not a significant regulatory action subject to review by the Office of Management and Budget under Executive Orders 12866 (58 FR 51735, October 4, 1993) and 13563 (76 FR 3821, January 21, 2011);